- Act on Academic Fixed-Term Contracts

 The responsible examination committee, if necessary the chairperson, decides whether examinations take place and, together with the school management, when they are to be taken.
 Since the current situation and risk assessment regarding coronavirus is not predictable, a trainee should contact the responsible chamber to find out about the dates for catching up.

 The training contract is not automatically extended due to the postponement of examinations.
 The training ends when the training period ends in the respective training contract.
 However, trainees are entitled to have their training extended if the examination is not passed or if the state examination cannot be taken before the end of the training period through no fault of their own.
 This is the case if the examination is postponed after the training period of three years has expired.

 A written application must be submitted to the training provider to extend the training until examinations have been successfully completed.
 If the training is completed in accordance with the provisions of the Vocational Training Act, you must submit the application to the competent authority (§ 8 (2) BBiG).

 Trainees can also contact the training management or the responsible administrator in the Human Resources Division if they have any questions.

-First of all, it should be noted that quarantine due to a positive test corresponds to an illness, so that in this case a credit of the holiday under § 8 (1) EUVO (civil servants) or § 9 BUrlG (employees covered by collective bargaining agreements) is possible.
+First of all, it should be noted that a quarantine on the basis of a positive test corresponds to an illness, so that in this case a credit of the annual leave is possible in accordance with Section 8 (1) EUVO (for civil servants) or Section 9 BUrlG (for employees subject to collective bargaining agreements).

-In the case of variable working hours, any time missed due to the vaccination appointment must be worked in advance or in arrears.
-A deduction from working time or paid time off from work can only be considered if the vaccination appointment falls within the duty/working time stipulated, for example, by a duty or shift schedule.
+In the case of flexible working hours, any time missed due to the vaccination appointment must be made up before or after the vaccination.
+Recognition as working time or paid release from duties is only possible if the vaccination appointment is within the fixed working time specified, for example by a duty roster or shift schedule.